This article applies to:

 How do I stop Windows Media Player streaming audio or video?

-- For WebMarshal 6.X, see the Notes below.
+- For WebMarshal 6.0 and above, see the Notes below.

 When a web request is received

 And where addressed to any URL

 And do not process any further rules